 Operating Profit Margin differs from Net Profit Margin as a measure of a company’s ability to be profitable.
 The difference is that the former is based solely on its operations by excluding the financing cost of interest payments and taxes.

 An example of how this profit metric can be used is the situation of an acquirer considering a leveraged buyout.
 When the acquirer is analyzing the target company, they would be looking at the potential improvements that they can bring into the operations.
 The operating profit margin provides an insight into how well the target company performs in comparison to its peers, in particular, how efficiently a company manages its expenses so as to maximize profitability.
 The omission of interest and taxes is helpful because a leveraged buyout would inject a company with completely new debt, which would then make historical interest expense irrelevant.

 A company’s operating profit margin is indicative of how well it is managed because operating expenses such as salaries, rent, and equipment leases are variable costs, rather than fixed expenses.
-A company may have little control over direct production costs such as the cost of raw materials required to produce the company’s products, but the company’s management has a great deal of discretion in areas such as how much they choose to spend on office rent, equipment, and staffing.
+A company may have little control over direct production costs such as the cost of raw materials required to produce the company’s products.
+However, the company’s management has a great deal of discretion in areas such as how much they choose to spend on office rent, equipment, and staffing.
 Therefore, a company’s operating profit margin is usually seen as a superior indicator of the strength of a company’s management team, as compared to gross or net profit margin.

 Video Explanation of Operating Profit Margin

 Below is a short video that explains how to calculate the ratio and why it’s important when performing financial analysis.

 Enter your name and email in the form below and download the free template now!